-The Management Board controls the business segments by setting strategic and operating goals and through various financial ratios.
+The Management Board controls the business segments by setting strategic and operating goals and through various financial ratios according to US GAAP.
+In the segment report as well as in the Group Management Report all ratios of the business segments are according to US GAAP (please see segment reporting).
 In line with our growth strategy, organic growth is a key indicator.
 Operating income (EBIT - earnings before interest and taxes) is another useful yardstick for measuring the profitability of the business segments.